Inflation -- who cares? Monetary Policy in Times of Low Attention: Abstract

 \section{Abstract}

-Based on a model of optimal information acquisition, I propose an approach to measure \textit{attention to inflation} in the data.
-Applying this approach to US consumers and professional forecasters provides substantial evidence that attention to inflation in the US decreased significantly over the last five decades.
-Consistent with the theoretical model, attention is higher in times of volatile inflation.
-To examine the consequences of limited attention for monetary policy, I augment the standard New Keynesian model with a lower-bound constraint on the nominal interest rate and inflation expectations that are characterized by limited attention.
-Accounting for the lower bound fundamentally alters the normative implications of low attention.
-While lower attention raises welfare absent the lower-bound constraint, it decreases welfare when accounting for the lower bound.
-In the presence of the lower bound, limited attention can lead to \textit{inflation-attention traps}: prolonged periods of a binding lower bound and low inflation due to slowly-adjusting inflation expectations.
-To prevent these traps, it is optimal to increase the inflation target as attention declines. \\ \\ {JEL Codes: E31, E52, E58, E71\\Keywords: Monetary Policy, Limited Attention, Inflation Expectations, Inflation Target}
+I propose an approach to quantify \textit{attention to inflation} in the data and show that the decrease in the volatility and persistence of U.S.\ inflation after the Great Inflation period was accompanied by a decline in the public's attention to inflation.
+This decline in attention has important implications (positive and normative) for monetary policy as it renders managing inflation expectations more difficult and can lead to \textit{inflation-attention traps}: prolonged periods of a binding lower bound and low inflation due to slowly-adjusting inflation expectations.
+As attention declines the optimal policy response is to increase the inflation target.
+Accounting for the lower bound fundamentally changes the normative implications of declining attention.
+While lower attention raises welfare absent the lower-bound constraint, it decreases welfare when accounting for the lower bound. \\ \\ {\textbf{JEL Codes:} E31, E52, E58, E71\\ \textbf{Keywords:} Monetary Policy, Limited Attention, Inflation Expectations, Inflation Target, Effective Lower Bound}